-(i) Cash and cash equivalents, accounts receivable and other debtors and accounts payable are short-term instruments in nature whose carrying value is equivalent to fair value.
+(i) Cash and cash equivalents, accounts receivable and other debtors, accounts payable and other payables are short-term instruments in nature whose carrying value is equivalent to fair value.
 Trade and other payables exclude amounts provided for annual leave, which is outside the scope of AASB 9.